KnowledgeCaptureAndDiscovery/WikiSatellites/Crime Dataset properties/README.md

-This folder contains a yaml specification file of properties to be uploaded to the Wiki Satellite.
+This folder contains a yaml specification file of properties to be uploaded to the Wiki Satellite/ Wikidata Store.
 It also includes the automatically generated ttl & tsv files and the program used to generate them.